revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 ### Use optimistic updates carefully

-The board has already committed the move by the time `kanbancardmove` fires, so updating React state immediately gives users an optimistic experience.
+The board and Planning model have already committed the move by the time `kanbancardmove` fires.
+Do not apply it to a second React-owned collection.

 For a robust server workflow:

-1. merge `changedCards` into local state;
+1. let the Planning model apply the optimistic transaction;
-2. send the whole batch with a board or record version;
+2. send the transaction or complete `changedCards` batch with a version;
 3. let the server validate permissions and concurrency;
-4. replace local records with the canonical server response;
+4. return a canonical correction or replace the model from the response;
-5. restore or refetch state when the request fails.
+5. let the adapter roll back/rebase, or explicitly refetch after a specialized endpoint fails.

 For rules that must stop the UI before it moves, use a synchronous `beforekanbancardmove` listener or configure Kanban rules in the board.
 Server-only authorization must still be enforced on the backend.